 - Drag and drop Salesforce.com connector to Apatar Visual Job Designer, Login into Salesforce.com, select table “Contacts” (this will be repeated for table “Order History”

 - Drag and drop RSS connector to Apatar Visual Job Designer, select “Create a new feed”, link Salesforce.com and RSS connectors using “Transform” feature in Apatar, map the fields between Salesforce.com tables and RSS fields, enter ApatarForge username and password and click “Publish”.
 For more information, review Apatar Installation, Administration Guides and Online Demos http://www.apatarforge.org/downloads.html (there is an online demo on how to use Apatar’s Salesforce.com connector, found at the bottom of Downloads page)

-- Go to IBM QEDWiki page, hosted at http://www.sitapps.net/qedcontest/, register, login.
+- Go to the IBM QEDWiki page, hosted at http://www.sitapps.net/qedcontest/, register, and login.

 - Add and display a feed created at step #1 within the IBM QEDWiki:

 - Find and drag and drop the “SMS” widget.

 - Sign up for StrikeIron Account at http://strikeiron.com/Register.aspx

 - Go back to an IBM QEDWiki page you created during Step 2, Find the “SMSListener” widget

 - Drag and drop the “SMSListener” widget to an IBM QEDWiki page you created during Step 2

 Now users can send SMS messages to any contact displayed on the mashup page.